Beyond Trading Data: The Hidden Influence of Public Awareness and Interest on Cryptocurrency Volatility: Approach: CoMForE

 \subsubsection{Input varieties:}

-Given the \emph{AdaBoosting} model described above and fed with the \textit{Trading data, Twitter sentiments, Blockchain data, and Online search volumes}, several of its varieties are trained with different modality combinations, where each of the model varieties forecasts a slightly different price.
-Note that only the length of the input layer is different between the architectures of these varieties:
+Given the model described above, and incorporating data from \textit{Trading}, \textit{Twitter Sentiments}, \textit{Blockchain Details}, and \textit{Online Search Volumes}, we train multiple model variations.
+Each model variation, utilizing different combinations of modalities, generates a slightly distinct price forecast.
+In terms of architecture, these model variations only differ in the length of their input layer.

 \begin{itemize}[leftmargin=*]